Full time ESRC studentships now available - closing date 29 January 2019

 How to apply

-Candidates should submit a 1000-word research proposal with their application.
+Candidates will need to apply to the SW DTP ESRC competition.
 Candidates are strongly encouraged to discuss their proposal/plans with their intended supervisor.

-For details on how to apply, please see these Doctoral College pages.
+For details on how to apply to the University of Plymouth, please see these Doctoral College pages.

 Enquiries about PhD studies may be sent to Chris Mitchell, PhD tutor at firstname.lastname@example.org.